Ali-Msheik/QR-code-Challenge/README.md

  # its a simple project , i created a QR-code using HTML and CSS.

- # U can check my code in my repo.
+ # U can check my code.